-At 12:30 AM, Bailey and her sister Makayla, ran to CVS and gathered anything they could find for the 17 year old girl, her 1 year old son, and her 14 year old sister who had been human trafficked from another country and left abandoned in a parking lot, only to be found and placed in the foster care system.
-After driving to the foster family's home at 1:00 AM and delivering essentials that could not be found anywhere else at that time of night she realized she was onto something.
+At 12:30 AM, Bailey and Makayla, ran to CVS and gathered anything they could find for the 17 year old girl, her 1 year old son, and her 14 year old sister who had been human trafficked from another country and left abandoned in a parking lot, only to be found and placed in the foster care system.
+After driving to the foster family's home at 1:00 AM and delivering essentials that could not be found anywhere else at that time of night they realized they were onto something.

 This is where The Hands and Feet truly began and has only grown from there.
 While they only started out serving Palm Beach County, Kristin West felt this deep desire to get involved more in the child welfare system.
 Being a foster parent herself she knew the immense stress that receiving a new child into your home brings.
 She saw the grassroots efforts that were already impacting Palm Beach County and knew she needed to open this in her area.
-Within a few weeks she had launched the Treasure Coast branch and already began changing lives in her local community.
+Within 2 weeks of launching in Palm Beach County she had launched the Treasure Coast branch and already began changing lives in her local community.

 After much impact had been made over the course of 6 months to Palm Beach and the Treasure Coast the Broward County branch was launched in January of 2022.
 Diana Gelfand who is a foster and adoptive mother of 3 and her dear friend, Katy Wood, who has supported the foster care system and families for years joined forces to lead the Broward branch together.